Steps in Planning Your Trip

 You will need approximately 1 adult for every 10-12 students.
 This adult/student ratio lends itself well to the outdoor teaching environment and to the logistics of lodging and dining.

-- Fill out the Program Inquiry Form and/or contact Lisa
+- Fill out the Program Inquiry Form

-- Contact Lisa and make your reservations
+- Contact Coordinator of programs, Lisa Mills and make your reservations

 - Return contract with 10% deposit, Facility Use Form and Menu Selection.

 - Divide your group into subgroups of approximately 12.

 - Select sessions from the Session Description Page.
 Our educational philosophy strongly encourages you to select at least 1 class from each of our 4 programming areas.

 - Contact the Coordinator of Programs, Lisa Mills and let them know which day sessions you have selected and what Evening Programs you have booked so that she can construct a schedule for your trip and mail/fax/e-mail it to you.

 - The coordinator of programs will provide you with bus information should you need a bus or buses for trips off of the NJSOC campus.
 The bus company will invoice your school directly after the trip.

 - Assign 12 people (10 students and 2 adults or 11 students and 1 adult) to each table in the dining hall.
 Tables only have 12 seats so don't assign any more than 12, but try not to leave any seats vacant since the serving sizes from the kitchen are based on 12 at a table.

 - Assign cruisers for each meal (1 cruiser per table per meal).